Faith groups fight against climate change ahead of UN summit

 Faith leaders and activists across the world are increasingly joining the fight against climate change driven by a moral imperative to preserve creation for future generations.

-But they believe systemic change to protect those most vulnerable to the climate crisis must also come from world leaders.
+But the groups believe that systemic change to protect those most vulnerable to the climate crisis must also come from world leaders.

+“It’s up to them to step up to the plate and do what they’re supposed to do,” said Theresa Dardar, who is working with faith leaders to protect wetlands in her home state of Louisiana.
+“It’s up to you not to just give lip service, but to take action against climate change and sea level rise.”